 The term “internet addiction” is used additionally due to gaming disorder having been historically studied as such (e.g., Young 1998).
 As this review focuses on case studies, case reports, and case series, the terms mentioned above are coupled with “case”.
 The searches will be focused on titles, abstracts, and key words provided by the authors.

 Forward and backward citation searches will be carried out on eligible studies.
 If we find an additional relevant study outside this systematic search, it will be added to the review.
 To be included as relevant, case studies, reports, and series must address problems related to gaming (playing video games), especially health problems (mental, social, physical) but not excluding other problems that may not fit the domain of health (e.g., overspending).
-The eligible studies will include participants who gained treatment for these problems.
 The only exclusion criterion is that a study only reports gambling problems without problems related to non-gambling video games.
 Following the ICD-11, we define gambling as the act of wagering real-world money or its virtual equivalent on outcomes that are at least partly determined by randomness outside of a player’s control, with the intention of earning a monetary reward.

 The literature search will be carried out in Web Of Knowledge Core Collection, Scopus, and PubMed.
 The search will be limited to peer-reviewed articles, peer-reviewed conference proceedings, and case studies which are published as letters or editorials (i.e., it will not include monographs, dissertations, preprints, or non-peer-reviewed conference proceedings) written in English, Finnish, Korean, or Slovak language.
 The eligible studies need to be explicitly framed as case studies or examinations of particular cases.
 We will exclude (1) instances which are merely detailed descriptions of selected participants in a larger qualitative dataset, as well as (2) studies that apply any systematic method to a dataset, such as thematic or content analyses, unless they are explicitly framed as case studies, reports, or series.